 Now, you can start on your collard greens.

-See that big vein in the center?
-You gotta get rid of it.
+Get rid of the big vein in the center.
 It’s tough and bitter.

 After the triple (three times) wash to remove all the grit, chop the greens.
 Just roll them up and chop in ribbons.